MrMabuzaKK/messaging-automation/synergyerp-messaging/README.md

 2. SMS (I have used Twilio)

 This solution could be integrated with Synergyerp's Actionable Messaging product to optimise communication and save costs.

+Create .env file to configure your email address and password.